Matheo2604/openClone/README.md

 Debian 12 is the only distribution tested for now (but it should be compatible with all Debian-based distributions).

-   - CPU: Still to determine
+   - CPU: 2 cores required minimum (4 recommended if you use heavy Iso file)
-   - RAM: Still to determine (probably heavy if you have multiple machines)
+   - RAM: 500Mo required minimum plus approximatively 256Mo every 3 machines (500Mo for each machines if you use heavy Iso file)

 I will test soon on some ranges between: